Airbnb Furnishing Checklist

 - Connected to a Chromecast, your guest will be more choices for entertainment

-In addition to furniture, you need to provide other living essentials for the kitchen and bathroom as well to make this Airbnb rental the “home away from home”.
+In addition to furniture, you need to provide other living essentials and basic amenities for the kitchen and bathroom as well to make this Airbnb rental the “home away from home”.

 - Iron & Ironing board or steamer

 - Hangers for each closet